Source code for rios.applier

 [docs] def setBurnAttribute(self, burnattribute, vectorname=None): """ Set the vector attribute name from which to get the burn value for each vector feature.
 If vectorname is given, set only for that vector input.
 Default is to use burnvalue instead of burnattribute. """ self.setOptionForImagename('burnattribute', vectorname, burnattribute)

 [docs] def setVectorNull(self, vectornull, vectorname=None): """ Set the vector null value.
 This is used to initialise the rasterised vector, before burning in the burn value.
 This is of most importance when burning values from a vector attribute column, as this should be a distinct value from any of the values in the column.
-If this is not so, then polygons can end up blending with the background, resulting in incorrect answers. """ self.setOptionForImagename('vectornull', vectorname, vectornull)
+If this is not so, then polygons can end up blending with the background, resulting in incorrect answers.
+Default is 0 """ self.setOptionForImagename('vectornull', vectorname, vectornull)

 [docs] def setFilterSQL(self, filtersql, vectorname=None): """ Set an SQL WHERE clause which will be used to filter vector features.
 If vectorname is given, then set only for that vector """ self.setOptionForImagename('filtersql', vectorname, filtersql)